TeamHelios-29/AuctiX/README.md

 cd backend
 ```

-2. Setup the environment variables
+2. Setup the environment variables and Firebase credentials json

 Copy the .env.example and rename the copy to .env
 ```shell